danbowkley/homeassistant-config/README.md

 To-do:
 * Get Google Hangouts messages working.
 This is gonna be REALLY fun.
   * Maybe not, since they're killing Hangouts.
 Is its replacement supported?
+  * Whichever chat we use, create a plain English chat bot with which to converse
 * Automation: if the trash hasn't gone out, send a Hangouts nag-o-gram to whoever is home.
   * How do we determine if the trash is by the curb or in the breezeway?
 I'm thinking a big QR code sticker on each bin.
 * Figure out why the HP-iLo component takes so bloody long to update and fix it.